Frequently Asked Questions

 Sydney R. Morris

-Sydney graduated with honors from the University of Missouri Kansas City in 2022 with her Bachelor of Science Degree in Accounting.
-She is a Bloch Launchpad, Phi Theta Kappa, and National Honor Society alumni.
+She graduated with honors from the University of Missouri–Kansas City in 2022 with a Bachelor of Science in Accounting.
+Sydney is also a proud alumni member of Bloch Launchpad, Phi Theta Kappa, and the National Honor Society.

-In her free time, Sydney enjoys spending time with her husband, reading, baking and going on long walks.
+Outside of the office, Sydney enjoys spending time with her husband, reading, baking, and going on long walks.

 FINANCIAL MANAGER